IgnacioMendozaC/Diabetes_Mellitus_Mortality/README.md

 # Effect of age, period, and birth cohort on diabetes mellitus mortality rate in Colombia, 1983-2022.
 An analytical cross-sectional study.

-This repository allows you to reproduce the results of the research 'Effect of Age, Period, and Birth Cohort on Diabetes Mellitus Mortality Rates in Colombia, 1983-2022: An Analytical Cross-Sectional Study.
+This repository allows you to reproduce the results of the research "Effect of Age, Period, and Birth Cohort on Diabetes Mellitus Mortality Rates in Colombia, 1983-2022: An Analytical Cross-Sectional Study".

 ## Description